The Mulligan Concept

 - Northeast Seminars (BOC AP#P498) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
 This program is eligible for a maximum of 13 Category A hours/CEUs.
 ATs should claim only those hours actually spent in the educational program.

-- Applications pending for CE with IN, NJ, UT, PA, MO and TN and once approval given we will update with the approval.
+- Applications pending for CE with IN, NJ, PA, MO and TN and once approval given we will update with the approval.
 Feel free to email us if you have any questions @ firstname.lastname@example.org

 - Certificate of attendance is provided for Continuing Education (CE) credits, 13 hours